 Carnosic acid, an active ingredient in the plant, healed tissue and nerve damage in one study.
 This ability to heal nerve endings may rejuvenate nerves in the scalp too, in turn possibly restoring hair growth.

-More revealing recent studies show that rosemary directly helps protect against hair loss.
-One 2015 trial pitted the essential oil against minoxidil, commercially known as Rogaine.
+More revealing recent studies show that rosemary directly helps protect against hair loss. pitted the essential oil against minoxidil, commercially known as Rogaine.
 Both were used on human subjects with androgenetic alopecia (male or female pattern baldness).

 Results showed that rosemary essential oil was just as effective a minoxidil.
 During the process, it helped the side effect of itchy scalp more successfully than minoxidil.

-Two separate clinical reviews — one from 2010 and one from 2011 — also acknowledge rosemary’s hair growth potential.
+Two separate clinical reviews — and one from 2011 — also acknowledge rosemary’s hair growth potential.
 The former cites a study with successful hair regrowth in people with alopecia who used essential oils.
 One of these essential oils was rosemary.

 In the latter review, rosemary essential oil was described as a hair loss restorative.
 This was due to its circulation-improving effects.